 - Food Processors Vs. Choppers – What Makes The Difference?

 - Air Fryer Vs. Deep Fryer: Which Is The Best Choice 2022

+For people wondering if lo mein is vegan-friendly, I have bad news.
 A bowl of lo mein is made by boiling the noodles, meat, and vegetables individually, then mixing them together and stirring them with the sauce.
 Its unique sweet and savory taste makes many people fall in love with it.

 So, What Is Chow Mein?

 Let’s turn to chow mein!
 It is also an amazing noodle.
 Similar to lo mein, chow mein is also a Chinese-style noodle.

 Chow mein is made from vegetables, meat, usually chicken and beef, and sauce.
 Not only in China, but it is also a popular side dish in Asian cuisine and other Western countries, including America, Canada, and Australia.

 The taste and cooking method slightly varies between countries, but the basic method remains the same.

 Chow mein itself has two different varieties.
 They are steamed chow mein and crisp chow mein.